ChrisBoomhower/MSDS6306_CaseStudy_Unit6/Paper/CBoomhower_CaseStudyUnit6.md

 ```

 <br>

-As data will be merged by *Country.Code*, it is important to remove any rows missing a country code.
-This is done next.
+#### As data will be merged by *Country.Code*, it is important to remove any rows missing a country code value.
+This is done now.

 ```r